kenatiod/MUT/Understanding Machine Understanding.md

 **“We are all here to learn, to grow, and to help others on their own journey.”** ~ Zen master Daigu Ryokan

-(The appendices offer additional depth on topics related to machine understanding, from neuroscience and philosophy to AI ethics and human-AI teaming, complementing the narrative journey undertaken by Alice, Bob, and Claude.)
+(The appendices offer additional depth on topics related to machine understanding, from neuroscience and philosophy to AI ethics and human-AI teaming, complementing the narrative journey undertaken by Anh, Bassam, and CASPAR.)

 ## The End